k-huynh/khcraft/README.md

     - /shop (lists server store items?)
     - /buy itemName
     - /givekb @to amount 'msg' (server operator only)
-- commands for skills
-    - /skills (lists all skills, exp, levels)
 - custom achievements
 - cap repair costs for elytra/tridents in anvil
 - update 'help' info with skills (i.e. replace the 'todo' and stuff)